Sixth Form Expectations

 - Year 12 and 13 students should be at AM registration for 8.45am and finish at 3:10pm.

 - Any Year 12 and 13 students can sign out during break and lunch time only.
-A sign out/in sheet will be found in the school canteen.
+They can use their school security lanyard to sign in and out.
 They must return before the end of the break or lunch time.

 - The content of A Level / 16-19 courses is very high, it is important that you do not miss lessons.